NGIN-ORG/NGIN.Reflection/docs/Architecture.md

 - Runtime resolution (`ResolveMethod(name, Any*, count)`) with scoring:
   - exact match > promotion > conversion; penalize narrowing/signedness changes.
   - tie‑break by registration order.
+- Resolution failures return structured diagnostics per candidate with an optional closest-match index.
 - Typed resolution (`ResolveMethod<R, A...>(name)` or `ResolveMethod<R(Args...)>(name)`) — exact param/return IDs.
 - Invocation:
   - `Method::Invoke(obj, Any*, count)` and `Method::Invoke(obj, span<const Any>)`.
   - `Method::InvokeAs<R>(obj, args...)` builds `Any[]`, invokes, and returns `expected<R, Error>`.
   - `Type::InvokeAs<R, A...>(name, obj, args...)` resolves by types then invokes.
+  - `ResolvedMethod` uses an exact-match fast path when no conversion is required.

 ## Any